 The Martinist Order of Unknown Philosophers has a large and ever growing circle of Chapters in the United Kingdom, United States of America, France, Brazil, Nigeria, Australia, Belgium, Germany, Spain, Canada, Greece, Central America, South America, and the Greater Antilles, which welcome all men and women who seek both the mystical path of Saint-Martin, and also the theurgic path of his original master, Martinez de Pasqually.

 The Martinist Order of Unknown Philosophers avoids the modern stance of apathy and pessimism, opting instead to open a leak of light, illuminating the path to restore our spiritual freedom.

-The Martinist Order Initiation consists of a probationary association, an initiation and then a transmission of the custodial powers of apostolic and occult lineage through a myriad of lineages and sources, most notably in the case of the MOUP, that preserved and given by Constant CHEVILLON and René CHAMBELLANT.
+The Martinist Order Initiation consists of a probationary association, an initiation and then a transmission of the custodial powers of apostolic and esoteric lineage through a myriad of lineages and sources, most notably in the case of the MOUP, that preserved and given by Constant CHEVILLON and René CHAMBELLANT.
 In principal, the Martinist initiation must be conferred all at once.